Prospective students have a wide variety of background questions. Some of the most frequently asked questions are outlined.

 ▼ What about my references?

 Augusta University requires that you have at least three references for admissions.
-We recommend strongly that at least one of your references be provided by a physician assistant who has seen you in action with patients or in a volunteer capacity.
+We require at least one of your references be provided by a physician assistant who has seen you in action with patients or in a volunteer capacity.
 More weight is given to references that are provided by individuals who have observed your interactions with people in a clinical setting.

 ▼ Is the G.R.E. required?

-Yes, a minimum combined GRE score of 900(old scale)/290 (new scale) is needed for full admission.
+Yes, a minimum combined GRE score of 290 is needed for full admission.
 The results of all three components (verbal, quantitative, and analytical writing sections) of the general GRE exam must be provided.
 GRE scores dated within the last 5 years will be acceptable.
 Test results must be received in Academic Admissions by October 15th.

 ▼ What kind of GPA do I need to have?